Citizen's Council on Traffic

 According to Bureau Citizens' Consultation, a good citizens' council meets 10 Requirements.
 What about Citizens' Consultation Traffic?

-The Citizens' Consultation on Traffic meets these Requirements.
-The question is open and clear.
-At the same time, it is not a guiding question.
-As mentioned earlier, the political follow-up is also clear in advance.
-We work with a weighted draw, allowing the council to be a good reflection of Wassenaar society.
-With a fee, we make participation accessible to everyone.
-Experts are used to provide the council with neutral and accurate information.
-The broader public is also well-involved with regular updates.
+The Traffic Citizens’ Deliberation met these Requirements.
+The question posed is open-ended and clear.
+At the same time, it is not a leading question.
+As mentioned earlier, the political follow-up is also clear from the outset.
+We use a weighted random selection process, ensuring that the deliberation accurately reflects Wassenaar’s community.
+By offering compensation, we make participation accessible to everyone.
+Experts are engaged to provide the assembly with neutral and accurate information.
+The broader public is also actively involved through regular updates.

 I completed a questionnaire, what happens to the results?